cj-powell/cj-powell/README.md

 **Background**

 I have over 10 years of experience in public administration.
-Previosly, I worked at Achieving the Dream (ATD) for several years where I was promoted to Assistant Director of the Data, Technology and Analytics team.
+Previosly, I worked at Achieving the Dream (ATD) for several years where I was promoted to Assistant Director of the Data, Technology and Analytics.
 Before that time, I worked in data management and administration at (inter)nationally recognized organizations such as Save the Children, Johns Hopkins University, Urban Alliance and the United States Census Bureau.

 I've worked on a bunch of different projects and teams, some of which I've highlighted below: